10 Most Googled Questions About Dachshunds, Answered

 Post You May Like: 4 Easy Steps To Brush Your Dachshund’s Teeth

-Why Does My Dachshund Sleep So Much?
+Why Do Dachshunds Sleep So Much?

 Some of the main reasons why Dachshunds sleep a bit more than other dog breeds is because of their age, lack of daily activity, diet and health.
 Some owners may be concerned that their doxie is sleeping a little too much throughout the day.